 - Parmesan cheese , for garnish

 - *Soak split peas in enough water to cover by 2 inches with 1 tablespoon salt for 8 to 12 hours in advance.
 This reduces cooking time and ensures they will soften if they've been stored a long time.

 - In a large pot, brown sausage in olive oil over medium heat.
 Remove sausage from pan and drain on a paper towel lined plate.

 - In the same pot, saute the onion, celery, and bell pepper in the rendered fat from the sausage until vegetables are softened and beginning to caramelize, 7-8 minutes (add more oil as needed).
 Add the garlic, salt and spices, cook another 2 minutes until the garlic is fragrant and the herbs release a pleasant aroma.

 - Add the carrots, zucchini, and split peas to the pot and pour in some of the chicken stock and stir to loosen any browned bits at the bottom to incorporate into the stew.
 Add the cooked sausage, remaining stock and Parmesan rind; bring to a boil.
 Reduce heat, cover and simmer for 45 minutes to 1 hour (if using lentils, simmer for 20 minutes), or until peas are tender.
-Add the tomatoes and cook for 30 more minutes to meld flavors.
+Add the tomatoes and cook uncovered for 30 minutes to meld flavors.

 - Stir in parsley just before serving.
 Remove Parmesan rind and serve with freshly grated Parmesan and crusty bread.